eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 This results in new **HelloWorldData.c** and **HelloWorldData.h** files that need to be compiled and their associated object file linked with the Hello _World!_ publisher and subscriber application business logic.
 When using the Cyclone provided CMake project, this step is done automatically.

 As described earlier, the IDL compiler generates one source and one header files.
 The header file (**HelloWorldData.h**) contains the data type of the messages that are shared.
-While the source file has no direct use form the application developer's perspective.
+While the source file has no direct use from the application developer's perspective.

 **HelloWorldData.h** needs to be included by the application code as it contains the actual message type and contains helper macros to allocate and free memory space for the `HelloWorldData_MSG` type.